 than 3 antlered bucks.
-Muzzleloader Season December 12-18 Maximum season bag limit: 2 • One antlered deer may be taken on a valid base license or license, resident underage or by a resident landowner hunting on his/her own land. • One antlered deer may be taken on a Class RM or RRM stamp or by a resident landowner using that privilege. • See pages 18-19 for exceptions and special regulations regarding muzzleloader season on WMAs and other public lands.
-Season Closed pecial urban archery season and state parks hunts) may include no more than 3 antlered bucks.
+Muzzleloader Season December 12-18 Maximum season bag limit: 2 One antlered deer may be taken on a valid base license or license combination, free license, resident underage or by a resident landowner hunting on his/her own land.
+One antlered deer may be taken on a Class RM or RRM stamp or by a resident landowner using that privilege.
+See pages 18-19 for exceptions and special regulations regarding muzzleloader season on WMAs and other public lands.
+Season Closed special urban archery season and state parks hunts) may include no more than 3 antlered bucks.
 Antlerless Firearms Season Season Closed Season Closed Season Closed oan archery season and state p Buck Firearms Season November 21 - December 4 Maximum season bag limit: 2 One antlered deer may be taken on a valid base license or license combination, free license, resident underage or by a resident landowner hunting on his/her own land.
 One antlered deer may be taken on a Class RG or RRG stamp or by a resident landowner using that privilege.
-Season Closed S Archery and Crossbow Seasons September 24 - December 31 Maximum combined archery and crossbow seasons bag limit: 2 • One either sex deer may be taken on a valid base license or license, resident underage or by a resident landowner hunting on his/her own land. • One either sex deer may be taken on a Class RB or RRB stamp or by a resident landowner using that privilege.
-Crossbow Season closed, except for closed, except for class Y/YY holders.
+Season Closed Archery and Crossbow Seasons September 24 - December 31 Maximum combined archery and crossbow seasons bag limit: 2 • One either sex deer may be taken on a valid base license or license combination, free license, resident underage or by a resident landowner hunting on his/her own land. • One either sex deer may be taken on a class RB or RRB stamp or by a resident landowner using that privilege.
+Crossbow Season closed, except for class Y/YY holders.
 Only one antlered deer may be taken per year, including 2023 Mountaineer Heritage season.
-One deer may be taken on a valid base license, free license, resident underage, or by a resident landowner hunting on his/her own land and one deer may be taken on a class RB or RRB stamp or by a resident landowner using that privilege; OR, if the hunter's first archery deer was taken in a county open to firearms deer hunting, two deer (at least one must be antleriess) may be taken on Class RB or RRB stamps or by a resident landowner using that privilege; OR, if the hunter's first archery deer was taken in a county open to firearms deer hunting, two deer (at least one must be antleriess) may be taken on Class RB or RRB stamps or by a resident landowner using those privileges.
+One deer may be taken on a valid base license, free license, resident underage, or by a resident landowner hunting on his/her own land and one deer may be taken on a class RB or RRB stamp or by a resident landowner using that privilege; OR, if the hunter's first archery deer was taken in a county open to firearms deer hunting, two deer (at least one must be antleriess) may be taken on Class RB or RRB stamps or by a resident landowner using those privileges.
 The maximum annual bag limit (excluding County See pages 18-19 for Public Land Regulations Fayette (West Portion, see page 24) Kanawha (South Portion, see page 25) Raleigh (West Portion, see page 25) Wayne (South Portion, see page 25) Logan McDowell Mingo Wyoming

-DEER WHITE-TAILED DEER HUNTING SEASONS -
+DEER WHITE-TAILED DEER HUNTING SEASONS